There are things you don’t know that you don’t know when it comes to customizing WordPress.

 As such, there are A LOT of little details you don’t even know you need to be doing.
-This guide was created as a follow-up to help fill the WordPress customization gaps for:
+This guide was created as a follow-up to help fill the WordPress customization gaps for my free guides:

 Ready?
 Let’s get to it!

 It’s the url structure of the web pages within a website.
 Most websites do DomainName.com/page-title or DomainName.com/Date/page-title.

 WordPress by default makes your url’s really weird and useless by being as SEO and user UN-friendly as possible: http://www.YourDomain.com/?p=123.

 What the heck is /?p=123 supposed to indicated?
 I have no idea!
 So let’s change this – it not only helps your content rank for relevant terms it also helps the end user find the content they are looking for (does p=123 give you any idea what the page is about?
 No.